-With the City's 2025 Budget, our focus remains firmly on advancing the Brampton 2040 Vision-building a more connected, inclusive and innovative city for everyone.
+As we present the City's proposed 2025 Budget, our focus remains firmly on advancing the Brampton 2040 Vision-building a more connected, inclusive and innovative city for everyone.

 This long-term vision shapes our strategic priorities, ensuring we address the evolving needs of our community while maintaining a strong fiscal foundation.